FMFI-UK-1-AIN-311/embeddedlinux/02-rpi-kernel/README.md

 TODO move the guide here ?

-Note: it uses `boot` as the name of the boot partition, while the new version of RPi OS use `bootfs`, so we will use the new name throughout this guide.
+Note: the old guide uses `boot` as the name of the boot partition, while the new version of RPi OS use `bootfs`, so we will use the new name throughout this guide.

 After partitioning, mount the partitions.
 The following commands assume that the partitions will be mounted at `/media/${USER}/bootfs` and `/media/${USER}/rootfs`.